HOW I STARTED TEACHING:

-- I found a room in a shared flat in the popular and multicultural neighborhood of Lavapiés, and the guy whose room I inherited, when I confessed to him about how I longed to stay permanently in Madrid, but didn’t know how, said to me, “Why don’t you teach English!”
+- I found a room in a shared flat in the popular and multicultural neighborhood of Lavapiés, and the guy whose room I inherited, when I confessed to him about how I longed to stay permanently in Madrid, but didn’t know how, said to me, “Why don’t you teaches English!”
 I looked at him in a confused way and said, “Teach what?”
-He repeated, “Teach English, our language.”
-And I replied innocently and a little astounded, “you can do that?”
+He repeated, “instructs in the practice of English, our language.”
+And I replied innocently and a little astounded, “you can do that?”.
+Yes, you can know all about teaching English abroad.

-- “I had never even heard of to stay in Madrid as a Foreign Language before and it had never even occurred to me that someone, without a degree in Education, could teach English.
+- “I had never even heard of to stay in Madrid as a Foreign Language before and it had never even occurred to me that someone, without a degree in Education, could teaches English.
 And that was how it all began.
 I went to a phone booth on the second floor of Telefonica (Spanish Phone Company) in the Gran Via, opened up one of those old phone books and started calling the English academies to see if I would have any luck.
-By the end of the day, I had three jobs lined up”.
+By the end of the day, I had three jobs lined up” about teaching English abroad, incredible!

 How did you learn how to teach English abroad?

 - “I was truly the nowadays much-frowned-upon backpacker turned English teacher.
-I hadn’t the foggiest notion of how to teach an English class, not a clue about grammar, yes, a cat thrown in off the diving board at the deep end, but with an intense desire to learn how.
+I hadn’t the foggiest notion of how to teach the language class, not a clue about grammar, yes, a cat thrown in off the diving board at the deep end, but with an intense desire to learn how.

-- After getting through my first class on a wing and a prayer, I started to figure out how to become a good teacher (at that time I was also wondering how to instruct English overseas in Spain), but there was no to stay in Madrid, no handbooks, no internet, no manuals, nothing to teach myself how to teach English other than a ragged first edition of Raymond Murphy’s English Grammar in Use, which became my adopted bible and which saved me from many a faux pas.
+- After getting through my first class on a wing and a prayer, I started to figure out how to become a good teacher (at that time I was also wondering how to instruct English overseas in Spain), but there was no to stay in Madrid, no handbooks, no internet, no manuals, nothing to teach myself how to teach the language other than a ragged first edition of Raymond Murphy’s English Grammar in Use, which became my adopted bible and which saved me from many a faux pas.